Health Library

 Carbs and calories in sugar alcohols

-Even though a food is "sugar-free," it still has carbohydrate and calories.
+Even though sugar alcohols are "sugar-free," they still provide some carbs and calories.
 Sugar alcohols have about half to a third fewer calories than sugar.

 If you have diabetes, read food labels closely.
 Look for the amount of carbs in each serving of food that has sugar alcohol.

-Sugar alcohols don't cause sudden spikes in blood sugar.
+Sugar alcohols don't raise blood sugar as much as sugar.
 But they do have some effect on it.

 Related Information